-Why Choose the GYN Surgical Institute for your D&C Procedure?
+Why Choose the Complete Care Surgical Center for your D&C Procedure?

 Dilation & Curettage Procedure

 A dilation and curettage procedure, also called a D&C, is a surgical procedure.
 We dilate (expand) the cervix (lower, narrow part of the uterus) so that the uterine lining (endometrium) can be scraped with a curette (spoon-shaped instrument) to remove abnormal tissues.
 A suction D&C uses suction to remove uterine contents.
 A sample of uterine tissue is also taken and viewed under a microscope to check for abnormal cells.
 The procedure can be either operative or diagnostic.

 Your doctor may perform dilation and curettage along with another procedure called a hysteroscopy.
 A hysteroscopy is done using a hysteroscope, a thin tube that is inserted into the vagina in order to examine the cervix and the inside of the uterus.